Our Collective Power

 Our world needs transformational change.
 It’s time for the world to hold sectors accountable for their role in our environmental crisis while also calling for bold, creative, and innovative solutions.
 This will require action at all levels, from business and investment to city and national government.

 That’s where you come in: As an individual, you yield real power and influence as a consumer, a voter, and a member of a community that can unite for change.

 Don’t underestimate your power.
 When your voice and your actions are united with thousands or millions of others around the world, we create a movement that is inclusive, impactful, and impossible to ignore.

-As the 50th Anniversary of Earth Day approaches, the time is long overdue for a global outpouring of energy, enthusiasm, and commitment to create a new plan of action for our planet.
+This year marked the 50th anniversary of Earth Day.
+Let’s make 2020 a year of energy, enthusiasm, and commitment to create a new plan of action for our planet.
 Earth Day 2020 can be the catalyst that galvanizes an unparalleled global collaboration.

 Our Board of Directors

 Meet the global leaders lending their expertise and creativity to the Earth Day Network Board of Directors.

 At every turn, EDN works to broaden the definition of “environment” to include issues that affect our health and our communities, such as greening deteriorated schools, creating green jobs and investment, and promoting activism to stop air and water pollution.